kyma-project/kyma/tests/end-to-end/backup/README.md

 }
 ```

-The functions work as follows:
+The Functions work as follows:

-* The `CreateResources` function installs the required test data before the backup process starts.
+* The `CreateResources` Function installs the required test data before the backup process starts.
-* The `TestResources` function validates if the test data works as expected.
+* The `TestResources` Function validates if the test data works as expected.

-After the pipeline executes the backup and restore process, the `TestResources` function validates if the restore worked as expected.
+After the pipeline executes the backup and restore process, the `TestResources` Function validates if the restore worked as expected.

 The test creates a new Namespace called `{TestName}-{UUID}`.
 This Namespace should contain all resources created during the test.
 If required, the resources can be created in other Namespaces as well.